-- The trick to getting perfectly juicy, cooked-through grilled beef ribs requires a few steps; marinating, grilling on indirect heat for a slow period of 1-1½ hours, and steaming to prevent them from drying out.
+- Grilling beef ribs involves marinating, slow grilling on indirect heat for 1-1½ hours, and steaming to prevent drying out.

 We will discuss the primary steps to grilling beef ribs in this article which include; prepping and marinating the ribs, where and how to place them on the grill, and how you should cook them.

 We will also discuss the process of foil grilling beef ribs for those who might prefer the option.